AlphaLynx0/PKGBUILDs/README.md

 ## Licence

 Per [Arch Linux RFC 40](https://rfc.archlinux.page/0040-license-package-sources/), most of these packages are licensed under the BSD Zero Clause License.
-If a particular package is under this license it will have a copy of the LICENSE file with the 0BSD text in the package directory.
-If the package does not have this text, it is not under the 0BSD license.
+Packages that are covered by this license include a LICENSE file containing the full 0BSD text in its directory.